-Late, long-term assignments with a due date prior to the absence will be accepted, but the grade will be determined according to the rubric established by the teacher.
+Late homework and long-term assignments with a due date prior to the absence will be accepted, but the grade will be determined according to the rubric established by the teacher.

-Extra credit, defined as additional work or projects to raise a grade, is not allowed.
+Extra credit, defined as additional work or projects to raise a grade, is not offered.